Communities

 Probably not as the king can kill anyone extrajudiciously

-robev‭ wrote almost 4 years ago · edited almost 4 years ago
+robev‭ wrote about 4 years ago · edited about 4 years ago

 Probably relevant source is Zohar II Raya Mehemnah parshas Mishpatim p.
 114b, as explained by Eitz Chaim Sha'ar HaMitzvos parshas Shoftim mitzvas Arei Miklat, which says Moshe was a murderer beshogeg for killing the Egyptian, as he thought he was correct according to halacha, but the Zohar says he didn't realize shouldn't have.

-Harel13‭ wrote almost 4 years ago · edited almost 4 years ago
+Harel13‭ wrote about 4 years ago · edited about 4 years ago

 @robev Was David fully king at the point or only king-in-waiting/next-in-line?
 He was only crowned by Yehudah after Shaul died and only crowned by Yisrael after the death of Ish Boshet, after all.
 Was the anointing by Shmuel the חלות of the crowning or the official ceremony?
 Secondly, shouldn't this ruling exonerate Achav from the death of Navot?